2600hz/monster-ui/docs/flags.md

 ### What will I learn in this documentation?
 A Monster Application is a folder containing JavaScript, HTML, and CSS to represent an application in our Monster Framework.
-In order to get more help on how to create the application, check [here](tutorial).
+In order to get more help on how to create the application, check [here][tutorial].

 This article is written to cover what's available once you're done with the tutorial; which flags and helpers are available to developers but also how they can add external files such as JS libraries or custom CSS.